bishnu-suyel/animals/README.md

 # Project title

-This project is about the Zoo where the users can see the animals, birds and fishes based on what category they want to see.
+This project is about the Zoo where the users can find the creatures based on the categories.
+There are animals, birds and fishes.

 ## Technologies used

 Built with:

-HTML
+- HTML

-JS
+- JS

-CSS
+- CSS

-Reactjs
+- Reactjs

 ...